Ibadan

 It is one of the few skyscrapers in the city and is at the hub of Ibadan's commercial centre.
 The Cocoa house is the headquarters for the Oodua Investment Company co-owned by all south-western states.
 Other tall buildings around Dugbe axis include Femi Johnson glass house, CBN building, United Bank for Africa, Oxford building, Federal Radio Corporation of Nigeria's Building, among others.

 There is a museum in the building of the Institute of African Studies, which exhibits several remarkable pre-historic bronze carvings and statues.
 The city has several well stocked libraries, and is home to the first television station in Africa.
-The city has two zoological gardens, one located within the University of Ibadan and another at Agodi Gardens which also contains a botanical garden, swimming pool and leisure spots.
+The city has two zoological gardens, one located within the University of Ibadan and another at Agodi Gardens which also contains a botanical garden.

 Education